open-telemetry/opentelemetry-js/GUIDELINES.md

 ### "DevDependencies"

 `"devDependencies"` SHOULD be pinned to reduce the risk of autobreaking the build.
-Since we do not have the option of using the `package-lock.json` file (because the libraries are distributed without it), our control over the version our users will get is limited.
-By using pinned versions, we prevent potential disruptions caused by using unpinned versions such as `^1.2.3`, which might inadvertently lead to version `1.2.6` with unintended breaking changes.
+Since we cannot use the `package-lock.json` file (because the libraries are distributed without it), control over the version our contributors will get is limited.
+By using pinned versions, we prevent potential disruptions caused by unpinned versions.

+**Example:** `^1.2.3` might inadvertently lead to version `1.2.6` which includes unintended breaking changes).

 As this behavior might leave our users with outdated libraries, we adopt `renovate-bot`.
 This automated dependency update tool proactively opens pull requests upon the release of new patch/minor/major versions.
 The complete configuration for renovate-bot can be found in [renovate.json](./renovate.json) file.